 Adventure ‘in and out’ on Manali-Leh Highway

-Anyone looking for motorcycle adventure should consider to visit Leh via Manali Leh Highway.
-Leh is the headquarter of Ladakh in Jammu & Kashmir State.
-Manali Leh Highway starting from Manali and stretching out to Leh in Ladakh, this road trip is no short on adventure.
-Manali Leh Highway remains closed during winter season to the heavy snowfall on the passes.
-Indian army open the passes by cutting ice sheets from the roads to resume the traffic on Manali Leh Highway.
+Anyone looking formotorcycle adventure should consider to visit Leh via Manali Leh Highway.
+It starts from Manali in Himachal and stretching out to Leh in Ladakh.
+This road trip is full of adventure.
+This route remains closed during winter season due to the heavy snowfall on the passes.
+Indian army open the passes by cutting ice sheets from the roads to resume the traffic in the summer.

 The city of Manali which is situated at 6400 feet in Indian state of Himachal Pardesh is an enchanting city and where your adventure begins.
 Here you can visit temples and monasteries as well as nature parks and museums and can go for river rafting in Beas river.
 It’s the perfect spot to spend a day or two ahead of your tour to meander, shop, and explore.